Chaste/Chaste.github.io/site/content/docs/user-tutorials/RunningPottsBasedSimulations.md

 ---
-title : "Running Potts Based Simulations Tutorial"
+title : "Running Potts Based Simulations"
-summary: "This tutorial is automatically generated from the file cell_based/test/tutorial/TestRunningPottsBasedSimulationsTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "Examples showing how to create, run and visualize Potts-based simulations"
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestRunningPottsBasedSimulationsTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/cell_based/test/tutorial/TestRunningPottsBasedSimulationsTutorial.hpp) at revision [96e6e662bf78](https://github.com/Chaste/Chaste/commit/96e6e662bf780f36e39eabcae9f3d4d843677a5b).
+Note that the code is given in full at the bottom of the page.

-# Examples showing how to create, run and visualize Potts-based simulations
+## Examples showing how to create, run and visualize Potts-based simulations

-## Introduction
+### Introduction

 In this tutorial we show how Chaste can be used to create, run and visualize Potts-based simulations.
 Full details of the mathematical model can be found in Graner, F. and Glazier, J. A. (1992).
 Simulation of biological cell sorting using a two-dimensional extended Potts model.
 Phys.
 Rev. Lett., 69(13):2015–2016.

-## The test
+### The test

 As in previous cell-based Chaste tutorials, we begin by including the necessary header files.